YogliB/svelte-component-template/README.md

 1. Clone the template:

-Option #1: Clone it with Github's "Use This Template" option:
+Option #1: Clone it with Github's "Use this template" option:

 [![image](https://user-images.githubusercontent.com/10498929/131304421-07a7f57c-4faa-4900-9a09-f7a1067e886c.png)](https://github.com/YogliB/svelte-component-template/generate)